 Women put off mammograms for many reasons.
 Some worry about the discomfort.
 Some worry about costs, especially with a test that is generally recommended every year.
 For many of us, however, we worry about hearing that there is something unexpected or concerning and what that means for us, for our families, and for our futures.
 The indisputable benefit of regular, early mammogram is that when we do find abnormalities, they are much more likely to be curable.

 Cancer is scary to think about and given how common breast cancer is, most of us know someone who has been diagnosed with and treated for it.
 We are very lucky here at Copley to have excellent resources to treat breast cancer.
-From our evolving radiology resources with the stereotactic machine and breast MRI and our well-established ultrasound biopsy program to oncology/infusion services to two general surgeons with special interest and expanded training in breast cancer surgery, excellent breast cancer screening and care is available to you, close to home.
+From our evolving radiology resources with the stereotactic machine and our well-established ultrasound biopsy program to oncology/infusion services to two general surgeons with special interest and expanded training in breast cancer surgery, excellent breast cancer screening and care is available to you, close to home.

 As Breast Cancer Awareness Month winds up, we encourage you to schedule your mammogram and take advantage of the exceptional care available here at Copley.